infothrill/python-launchd/README.rst

-Detecting launchd runtime properties based on a label works by manually instantiating a LaunchdJob instance and loading its properties, either by specifying 'load' in the constructor or calling .refresh():
+Detecting launchd runtime properties based on a label works by manually instantiating a LaunchdJob instance and querying its properties, either by specifying 'query' in the constructor or calling .refresh():

 .. code-block:: python

-    finder = launchd.LaunchdJob("com.apple.Finder", load=True)
-    print(finder.pid)

-    fubar = launchd.LaunchdJob("com.apple.Fubar")
+    # PID of Finder
+    print(launchd.LaunchdJob("com.apple.Finder", query=True).pid)

+    # Detecting if a job is defined
-    if fubar.exists():
+    if launchd.LaunchdJob("com.apple.Fubar").exists():
-        fubar.refresh()
+        print("OK")
     else:
         print("No such launchd job: %s" % fubar.label)

+    # arbitrary launchd property querying:
+    print(launchd.LaunchdJob("com.apple.Finder").properties["OnDemand"])

 Find all plist filenames of currently running jobs: